n10n/DockerNode1/README.md

   MongoDB is required to run a standalone node.
 MongoDB and RabbitMQ are required to run a full node.

  * git client installed and git command in path if want to build the node from scratch otherwise use Docker image (preferred method)
  * mongodb running version: 2.6.4 (https://www.mongodb.com/) but it worked with the latest version.
-MongoDB is installaed as part of installation steps.
+MongoDB is installed as part of installation steps.
 Importing old MongoDB database dump from different node is not advisable.

 ## Source files
 Download files in a directory of your choice or use command as below to build Docker image (make sure docker is running and available).
 Windows users, run "git config --global core.autocrlf false" command before running the git clone command otherwise container may fail to execute properly.